-Widely disseminate the work and outputs of ICOMOS at the international and national level through its websites, open archive, publications and conferences.
+• Widely disseminate the work and outputs of ICOMOS at the international and national level through its websites, open archive, publications and conferences.
 Outcome: Every ICOMOS platform should contain up-to-date information on recent scientific work produced by the ICOMOS network (National Committees, International Scientific Committees and Working Groups).

-Monitoring strategy: The Secretary General and the appointed Board member liaison to the Board biennially.
-The Secretary General and the appointed Board member liaison to the Advisory Committee, in collaboration with the International Secretariat, report to the Board biennially.
+Monitoring strategy: The Secretary General and the appointed Board member liaison to the Advisory Committee, in collaboration with the International Secretariat, report to the Board biennially.